-We now have twelve years of past PCLL intakes to build upon.
-We shall continue to evolve and improve our Programme, so that our graduates meet the future challenges of legal practice in Hong Kong.
+We now have thirteen years of past PCLL intakes to build upon.
+We shall continue to develop and improve our Programme, so that our graduates meet the future challenges of legal practice in Hong Kong.

-Christopher Knight PCLL Programme Director Faculty of Law The Chinese University of Hong Kong February 2021
+Dennis Hie PCLL Programme Director Faculty of Law The Chinese University of Hong Kong

+February 2022